phetsims/gas-properties/doc/model.md

 On each time step, pressure is computed precisely as `P = NkT/V`.
 The pressure gauge is given a bit of "noise" to make it look more realistic.
 The noise is a function of pressure and temperature.
 More noise is added at lower pressures, but the noise is suppressed as temperature decreases.
 Noise is disabled when pressure is being held constant.
 See `PressureGauge` if you'd like more specifics.
-If desired, noise can be disabled via query parameter `pressureNoise=false`.
+If desired, noise can be disabled in the Preferences dialog, or via query parameter `pressureNoise=false`.

 ## Hold Constant